Our Growth Centres Redfern Waterloo

 Redfern Waterloo Authority Contributions Plan

-The Redfern Waterloo Authority Contributions Plan 2006 is administered by UrbanGrowth NSW Development Corporation.
-The Contributions Plan sets out the requirements for payment of development contributions paid by developers to contribute towards the cost of upgrading infrastructure for community benefit.
+The Redfern Waterloo Authority Contributions Plan 2006 is administered by UrbanGrowth NSW.
+The Contributions Plan sets out the payment requirements for developer contributions which help meet the cost of upgrading infrastructure for community benefit.

-The Planning Minister is the consent authority for development that has a capital investment value of more than $10 million.
-The conditions of consent issued by the Planning Minister require that contributions are to be paid directly to UrbanGrowth NSW Development Corporation.
+The Minister for Planning is the consent authority for development that has a capital investment value of more than $10 million.
+The conditions of consent issued by the Minister for Planning require that contributions are paid directly to UrbanGrowth NSW Development Corporation.

 The City of Sydney is responsible for: